cppd/math/README.md

 ### Screenshots

-3D model and the surface reconstructed only from the vertices of this 3D-model
+3D model and the surface reconstructed only from the vertices of this 3D model

 ![original surface](screenshots/original.jpg?raw=true) ![reconstructed surface](screenshots/cocone.jpg?raw=true)